Alimar777/Cache-Simulation/README.md

 This repository contains my implementation of the CS:APP Cache Lab: a cache simulator (`src/csim.c`) and a cache-optimized matrix transpose (`src/trans.c`).
 The focus is correctness, clear structure, and reproducible evaluation.
+Originally made in 2023.

 ## What this project does
 - Simulates a set-associative cache with LRU eviction and reports hit/miss/evict